-Currency Code Description Currency Code Description Currency Code Description AUD Australian dollars HUF Hungarian forint PLN Polish zloty AED United Arab Emirates Dirham IDR Indonesian rupiah QAR Qatar Rial BRL Brazilian real ILS Israeli shekel RON Romanian leu CAD Canadian dollars INR Indian rupee RUB Russian ruble CHF Swiss franc JPY Japanese yen SAR Saudi riyal CLP Chilean peso KOR South Korean won SEK Swedish krona CNY Chinese yuan MXN Mexican peso SGD Singapore dollars СОР Colombian peso MYR Malaysian ringgit ТНВ Thailand baht CZK Czech koruna NGN Nigerian naira TRL Turkish lira DKK Danish krone NOK Norwegian krona USD United States dollars EGP Egyptian pound NTD New Taiwan dollar VND Vietnamese dong EUR Euro NZD New Zealand dollars ZAR South African rand GBP United Kingdom pounds PEN Peruvian nuevo sol ZMW Zambian kwacha GHS Ghana Cedi PHP Philippine peso HKD Hong Kong dollars PKR Pakistani rupee
+Currency Code Description Currency Code Description Currency Code Description AUD Australian dollars HUF Hungarian forint PLN Polish zloty AED United Arab Emirates Dirham IDR Indonesian rupiah QAR Qatar Rial BRL Brazilian real ILS Israeli shekel RON Romanian leu CAD Canadian dollars INR Indian rupee RUB Russian ruble CHF Swiss franc JPY Japanese yen SAR Saudi riyal CLP Chilean peso KOR South Korean won SEK Swedish krona CNY Chinese yuan MXN Mexican peso SGD Singapore dollars COP Colombian peso MYR Malaysian ringgit ТНВ Thailand baht CZK Czech koruna NGN Nigerian naira TRL Turkish lira DKK Danish krone NOK Norwegian krona USD United States dollars EGP Egyptian pound NTD New Taiwan dollar VND Vietnamese dong EUR Euro NZD New Zealand dollars ZAR South African rand GBP United Kingdom pounds PEN Peruvian nuevo sol ZMW Zambian kwacha GHS Ghana Cedi PHP Philippine peso HKD Hong Kong dollars PKR Pakistani rupee

-- 10. Fund Specific Information (in '000, except for (a)) - (a) Fund Formation and Series Information
+10. Fund Specific Information (in '000, except for (a))

+(a) Fund Formation and Series Information

-Series Inception/ Reinstatement Date Minimum Investment (\$) Management fee (%) Administration fee (%) 4
+Series Inception/ Reinstatement Date Minimum Investment (\$) Management fee (%) Administration fee (%)

-Series A October 30, 2020 150,000 1.85 0.15
+Series A October 30, 2023 150,000 1.80 0.15

-Series F October 30, 2020 150,000 0.85 0.15
+Series F October 30, 2023 150,000 0.80 0.15

-Series I October 30, 2020 150,000 0.15
+Series I October 30, 2023 150,000 0.15

-Series Private Wealth 5 October 30, 2020 - 0.15
+Series Private Wealth 5 October 30, 2023 - - 0.15

-Series S April 30, 2025 0.025

-- (1) Series A is the only series subject to sales charges.
-Securities may be subject to a negotiated fee of up to 5% at time of initial purchase. - (2) A negotiable advisory or asset-based fee (plus sales taxes) is payable by investors to their dealer(s) in connection with the securities held in this series.
+(1) Series A is the only series subject to sales charges.
+Securities may be subject to a negotiated fee of up to 5% at time of initial purchase.

+(2) A negotiable advisory or asset-based fee (plus sales taxes) is payable by investors to their dealer(s) in connection with the securities held in this series.
 The fee may be collected by the Manager from the investor's account through redemption of securities and remitted to the dealer at the investor's request.
-Alternatively, the dealer may collect it directly from the investor. - (3) The management fee for this series is equal to that of Series F but is payable directly by the investor to the Manager rather than by the Fund, generally through the monthly redemption of securities. - (4) The Manager may, at its discretion, waive or lower the management fee (either directly or indirectly) and/or administration fee payable by investors.
-Individual investors may be eligible for a management fee reduction subject to meeting certain requirements as discussed in the Fund's Simplified Prospectus. - (5) There are no management fees for Series Private Wealth.
-An investor must enter into an agreement to participate in a discretionary managed program offered by IPC Securities Corporation and agree to pay certain asset-based fees. - (6) This series is offered to The Canada Life Assurance Company for use in its segregated funds, but may be sold to other investors as determined by the Manager. - (b) Tax Loss Carryforwards
+Alternatively, the dealer may collect it directly from the investor.

+(3) The management fee for this series is equal to that of Series F but is payable directly by the investor to the Manager rather than by the Fund, generally through the monthly redemption of securities.

+(4) The Manager may, at its discretion, waive or lower the management fee (either directly or indirectly) and/or administration fee payable by investors.
+Individual investors may be eligible for a management fee reduction subject to meeting certain requirements as discussed in the Fund's Simplified Prospectus.

+(5) There are no management fees for Series Private Wealth.
+An investor must enter into an agreement to participate in a discretionary managed program offered by IPC Securities Corporation and agree to pay certain asset-based fees.

+(b) Tax Loss Carryforwards